edwinlzs/chainflow/README.md

 # Chainflow

-Create dynamic and flexible workflows of API calls by linking outputs from one call to the input of another.
+Chainflow is a library for creating dynamic and flexible API call workflows by linking outputs from one call to the inputs of another.

 ## Use Cases